-Before participating in any field experiences, teacher candidates must complete a criminal background check and maintain a current tuberculosis (TB) test status as required by individual school district partners.
-Copies of all TB test results and criminal background check records are retained in the Department of Education Office.
+Before participating in any field experiences, teacher candidates must complete a criminal background check.
+Copies of criminal background check records are retained in the Department of Education Office.
 The above requirements are completed during the first Education class (EDUC 203) and as needed throughout the program of study.